-- a) Tissues, cells, consumables and records are stored in secure environments and precautions are taken to minimise risk of damage, theft or contamination. - b) There are systems to deal with emergencies on a 24 hour basis. - c) Tissues and / or cells are stored in controlled, monitored and recorded conditions that maintain tissue and / or cell integrity. - d) There is a documented, specified maximum storage period for tissues and / or cells.
+a) Tissues, cells, consumables and records are stored in secure environments and precautions are taken to minimise risk of damage, theft or contamination.

+b) There are systems to deal with emergencies on a 24 hour basis.

 PFE4 Systems are in place to protect the quality and integrity of tissues and / or cells during transport and delivery to its destination.